lbryio/lbry.com/posts/bounty/modified-block-explorer.md

 The explorer should be modified to:

+- Display name claims in a transaction and link to claim info provided a txid
+- Display a support transaction and link to claim info provided a txid
-- Display LBRY name claim and support transactions
+- Display claim information (name, claim txid, value, total amount, supports, and previous updates) provided a claim id
-- Exploration of contesting and updated name claims in a way similar to transactions
+- Display information for contesting name claims provided a lbry name

-The relevant information can be obtained from ` lbrycrd-cli getclaimsfortx ` and ` lbrycrd-cli getclaimsforname `.
+This will likely require polling for changes in the result of `lbrycrd-cli getclaimsintrie` after each block, and subsiquently populating values from `lbrycrd-cli getclaimsforname` and `lbrycrd-cli getclaimsfortx`.